substrate-system/webcrypto-x3dh/README.md

 ```

 Note: `initReceive()` returns the sender's DID and the decrypted message.
-Session keys are automatically managed and ratcheted for forward secrecy.
+Session keys are automatically managed and ratcheted using a simple symmetric
+ratchet (SHA-256 hash of the previous key). **This is not the Double Ratchet
+protocol** - for production messaging similar to Signal, you would need to
+implement Double Ratchet separately after the X3DH handshake.

 ### Session Key Management

 Session keys are automatically managed with the following features:

-- **IndexedDB Storage**: In browsers, session keys persist across page reloads
+- **IndexedDB Storage**: In browsers, derived symmetric session keys
+  (sending/receiving pairs) persist across page reloads in the `x3dh-sessions`
+  database. **Note**: One-time keys generated with `generateOneTimeKeys()` are
+  stored in memory only, not persisted to IndexedDB
 - **Memory Fallback**: In Node.js, or environments without IndexedDB, uses
-  memory storage
+  in-memory storage (all keys lost when process ends)
-- **Forward Secrecy**: Keys are ratcheted after each message using SHA-256
+- **Basic Ratcheting**: Session keys are ratcheted after each message using
+  SHA-256 (simple symmetric ratchet, not Double Ratchet)
 - **Automatic Cleanup**: Use `destroySessionKey(participantId)` to clean
   up sessions